External Relations Student Assistants

-External Relations Office Assistants help build relationships between UW-Milwaukee’s off-campus students and long-term residents living in the neighborhood.
+External Relations Student Assistants (ERSA) help build relationships between UW-Milwaukee’s off-campus students and long-term residents living in the neighborhood.
 They provide resources to students living off-campus and represent students in neighborhood association meetings.
 They also produce and deliver newsletters in the neighborhood with seasonal information on renting, safety, and nearby events.
-External Relations Office Assistants have significant leadership and administrative responsibilities in the office and are your first point of contact regarding any neighborhood housing needs and concerns.
+ERSA’s have significant leadership and administrative responsibilities in the office and are your first point of contact regarding any neighborhood housing needs and concerns.
 In addition to daily office functions, they serve in a variety of capacities, including managing website listings for available housing arrangements, assisting student tenants regarding their rights and responsibilities, and making referrals to campus and community resources.

 Hello, my name is Juan Perez, and I am studying Marketing at the Lubar School of Business.
 This will be my senior year at UWM, and I have been living off-campus for the past year.
 One of the things I enjoy most about being off-campus is being able to interact with the community and the people in it.
 I enjoy going to the countless festivals and concerts that happen throughout the year in Milwaukee.
 In my free time, I play soccer with my friends and explore the city and its many establishments.
 The Neighborhood Housing Office offers many resources, including a landlord rating system which was very useful in helping me find a quality landlord during my apartment search.